aspeer/pagi-time-wasm/README.md

-# PAGI on Cloudflare Worker via WebDyne WASM
+# PAGI on Cloudflare Worker via WebDyne WebAssembly (WASM)

-Demo of running standard PAGI application via WASM on a Cloudflare Worker.
-This demo uses the WebDyne build of zeroperl as a WebAssembly instance to pass requests to a Perl PAGI application using the standard PAGI::Spec variables for $scope, $send and $receive.
+Demo of running standard PAGI application via WebAssembly (WASM) on a Cloudflare Worker.
+This demo uses the WebDyne build of zeroperl as a WebAssembly instance to pass requests to a Perl PAGI application, using the standard PAGI::Spec variables for $scope, $send and $receive.
 Although it uses the WebDyne build of zeroperl to do this, no WebDyne components are needed and any standard PAGI application should run.